E-mail MeDaniel P. O'Toole

-In 2011, Mr. O'Toole began serving his second 3 year term on the Board of Directors of the New York State Trial Lawyers Association.
-In June of 2011, Mr. O'Toole stepped down from his position as Treasurer (Officer) of the New York State Trial Lawyers Association, a position he held for two terms.
-Mr. O'Toole is also the Immediate Past Chairman of the New York State Trial Lawyers Association Labor Law Committee, the committee that fights to preserve and enact laws to promote worker safety at construction sites.
+In 2014, Mr. O'Toole began serving his third 3-year term on the Board of Directors of the New York State Trial Lawyers Association.
+In June of 2014, Mr. O'Toole was named Second Vice President of the New York State Trial Lawyers Association.
+Mr. O'Toole is also the Co-Chairman of the New York State Trial Lawyers Association Labor Law Committee, the committee that fights to preserve and enact laws to promote worker safety at construction sites.
 He continues to champion laws that protect workers.

 Mr. O’Toole and his partners have also funded the construction of a hospital room in Santo Domingo to help assure that the rural poor receive quality healthcare.

 Areas of Practice

 - Industrial Accidents

 - New York

 - Fordham University School of Law, New York, New York - 1992

 - Named to the Irish Legal 100, recognizing the top Irish American Lawyers in the United States, 2012 - 2013

 - "Super Lawyer" in New York State, 2008 - 2013